Rohamlikescoding/Filmdeckt-movieAPI/README.md

-the file "search1" is from OMDB API , and "search2" is from TMDB In the OMDB API Page of this project I have added a rating ability and users can access what they have Rated on Page "Reviews"
+the file "search1" is from OMDB API , and "search2" is from TMDB.
+In the OMDB API Page of this project I have added a rating ability and users can access what they have Rated on Page "Reviews"
 The navbar :
 Reviews is linked to a page that shows what movies and how many stars you have Rated(same as Your rated Movies button in the first page).